bioidiap/bob.pad.base/doc/installation.rst

 With ``bob.pad`` you will run biometric recognition experiments using databases that contain presentation attacks.
 Though the PAD protocols are implemented in ``bob.pad``, the original data are **not included**.
 To download the original data of the databases, please refer to the according Web-pages.
-For a list of supported databases including their download URLs, please refer to the :ref:`spoofing_databases`.
+For a list of supported databases including their download URLs, please refer to the `spoofing_databases <https://gitlab.idiap.ch/bob/bob/wikis/Packages>`_.

 After downloading the original data for the databases, you will need to tell ``bob.pad``, where these databases can be found.
 For this purpose, we have decided to implement a special file, where you can set your directories.